 Customer lists (15 years) \$ 159

 Non-compete agreements (10 years) 316

 Total amortized intangible assets 475

+Trademarks and trade names

 Goodwill 735

-Total intangible assets and goodwill acquired \$1,210
+Total intangible assets and goodwill \$1,210

-Goodwill was warranted because these acquisitions enhance our current operations, and certain acquisitions are expected to reduce costs through synergies with existing operations.
+Goodwill was warranted because these acquisitions enhance our current operations and certain acquisitions are expected to reduce costs through synergies with existing operations.
 We expect all of the goodwill acquired to be tax deductible.